lifex-hangout/static/en-US_Location_based_services_terms_of_service.md

 ### Article 1 (Purpose)

-These Terms of Use for Location-Based Services (hereinafter referred to as the "Terms") are established for the purpose of stipulating the basic contents of rights, obligations, and responsibilities of Bee's Knees (hereinafter referred to as the "Company") and users and individuals whose location information is subject to collection, in relation to the use of location-based services (hereinafter referred to as the "Service") provided through the service platform (hereinafter referred to as the "Platform"), including Hangout Web, Mobile Web, and apps.
+These Terms of Use for Location-Based Services (hereinafter referred to as the "Terms") are established for the purpose of stipulating the basic contents of rights, obligations, and responsibilities of Beesknees (hereinafter referred to as the "Company") and users and individuals whose location information is subject to collection, in relation to the use of location-based services (hereinafter referred to as the "Service") provided through the service platform (hereinafter referred to as the "Platform"), including Hangout Web, Mobile Web, and apps.

 ### Article 2 (Effectiveness and Amendment of the Terms)